 5. Turbo Kid (2015) – Greek Mythology

-The nightmarish year is 1997 (yes 1997) but there are still a few reminders of the golden age in the form of comic books and other paraphernalia from the 80s scattered throughout the desolate land.
+The nightmarish year is 1997 (yes 1997), but there are still some awesome reminders of the golden age in the form of comic books and other paraphernalia from the 80s scattered around throughout the desolate land.

 A young orphan finds an ancient turbocharged weapon as powerful as a thunderbolt which allows the hero to take on Zeus and his evil comrades at their own game.

-Can the kid save the girl of his dreams from their evil clutches and rid the Wasteland of their presence?
-Remember, this is the land of opposites.
+Can the kid save the girl of his dreams from their evil clutches and rid the Wasteland of the anti-Greek Gods?
+Remember, it all happens in the land of opposites.

 6. Prometheus (2012) – Greek Mythology

-A crew on a mission through the universe would like to discover the origins of mankind.
+A spaceship crew on a mission to explore the universe seeks to discover the origins of mankind.

-They’re onboard a spaceship named PROMETHEUS, which is named after the Titan who gave fire to mankind.
+They’re onboard a spaceship named PROMETHEUS, named after the Titan Prometheus, who gave fire to mankind.

-Prometheus may have given mankind the blessing of fire, but too much knowledge can be terrifying thing.
+Prometheus may have given mankind the blessing of fire, but too much knowledge can be terrifying.

 7. The Imaginarium of Doctor Parnassus (2009)

-Mount Parnassus is the mountain range in central Greece rising high above ancient Delphi.
+You can find Mount Parnassus in central Greece rising high above ancient Delphi.

-As the movie title suggests, this story is about the superior imagination of the Greek Gods.
+As the movie title suggests, this story is about the imagination of the Greek Gods, in particular Hermes.

-Hermes (Mercury) sends souls through a magical mirror doorway into another world filled with wonder linked to everyones individual desires.
+Hermes (Mercury) draws souls through a magical mirror doorway into another world filled with wonder linked to everyone’s individual desires.

-It tries to answer the question: If the Greek Gods are capable of creating any type of world, how can you be sure that you’re in the real world?
+It tries to answer the question: If the Greek Gods are capable of creating any kind of world, how can you be truly sure that you’re in the right world?

 8. Krull (1983) – Greek Mythology

-On the planet Krull an epic struggle of good versus evil takes place.
+On Krull, an epic struggle of good versus evil occurs.

-Heroes go on a great odyssey to fight against the Beast and his evil army to bring freedom to the once peaceful world.
+Heroes are forced to go on a great odyssey to fight against the Beast’s evil army in the hope of bringing freedom to the once peaceful planet.

-A giant one-eyed cyclops straight out of Greek Mythology will help determine the final outcome.
+A giant one-eyed cyclops, born of Poseidon, and straight out of Greek Mythology will help determine the final outcome.

 9. The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe (2005)

 If you prefer to think that this story is a metaphor for Christianity then think again.
-It’s all about betraying the Greek Gods.
+The film is all about betraying the Greek Gods.

 10. The Adventures of Baron Munchausen (1988)

-The assistance of the Greek Gods and Goddesses are sought in a time of war.
+The assistance of the Greek Gods and Goddesses is sought in a time of war.

 11. Inception (2010) – Greek Mythology